Litterbox/notes/week_07_rails/intro_to_rails/readme.md

 - create a new rails app using -d postgresql
 - run `rails server` and see what happens

-- We need to edit something in our config file!
+- we need to edit something in our config file!
 Go to database.yml
-- See that it is using NAMEOFAPP_development so we need to fix that
+- see that it is using NAMEOFAPP_development so we need to fix that
-- How do we do that? `createdb NAMEOFAPP_development` or `rake db:create`
+- how do we do that? `createdb NAMEOFAPP_development` or `rake db:create`

 - when this is done try rails server again and look at the app